 Add tests for your operators

-Section titled “Add tests for your operators”Since our package ships with user-defined operators, we highly recommend to write tests for them, for the following reasons:
+Section titled “Add tests for your operators”Since our package ships with user-defined operators, we highly recommend to write tests for them:

 - You help users gain confidence in the functionality.